samuel-tofatimoteo/todo-fullstack/README.md

+# Note
+This repo is a learning challange made by Dev Academy Aotearoa I had graduated from.
+Here we exercised our knowledge of creating a full stack web app we had been educated on for 6 weeks at that time.

+This here is to show my learning progress and time to time recolidation on the tech stack we were using.
+Sometimes I even come back to it to test out something else I'm learnning and add it to this project in some way.

+Below is the previous readme instructions of Dev Academy Aotearoa's repo

+---

 # TODO App

 For this challenge, we will build a todo app (which is a common way to practice a new technology), using the full stack!
 From the database to the server, the API client, React and React Query, this app will ask you to use everything you've learned.